grmpl/UlanziAlarmClockTasmotaBerry/README.md

 - Main display shows time, temperature and an alarm indicator.
 The alarm indicator is a line of 4 Pixels, where every pixel indicates the status of an alarm time: Red=deactivated, green=activated, yellow=alarm running.
 If Snooze is active, the indicator first turns completely to blue, then going back to normal color pixel by pixel until Snooze time is ended.
 - Next display shows the date.
 You can switch to big display by pressing the middle button.
 An list of "icons of the day" is displayed on first face.
 Icons for this face are not part of github, due to possible license issues.
 The managing of the list is possible with MQTT.
 Topic for changes is tasmberry/\<device topic\>/iotd, result will be given in tasmberry/\<device topic\>/iotdout.
 Commands can be sent with JSON-payload:
   - `{"action": "addentry", "filename": "beer.pam"}` would add icon beer.pam to the icon list, file beer.pam must exist already
-  - `{"action": "removeentry", "filename": "beer.pam"}` would remove icon beer.pam from the icon list
+  - `{"action": "removeentry", "filename": "beer.pam"}` would remove all entries with beer.pam from the icon list
   - `{"action": "addfile", "filename": "test.pam", "content": "UDcKV0..."}` would add a file to filesystem and then to list of icons to display, content is file content with base64-encoding.
 Only works for small files <1k, so not really usefull
   - `{"action": "removefile", "filename": "test.pam"}` would remove file from filesystem and out of icon list.
   - `{"action": "showiotdlist"}` would show current icon list